cagov/covid19.ca.gov-site-handbook/pages/content-types.md

 An example of a numbered list is [Hire a licensed contractor for home improvements](https://www.alpha.ca.gov/hire-licensed-contractor-home-improvements/).

+## Accordions
+One way to make pages simpler and shorter for most people is to put some content in an expandable section we call an accordion.
+When coming to a page, readers see some title text with an icon that lets them know they can select it to see more content.

+Accordions are used for content that only some users need to see.
+A good rule of thumb is that if the content applies to less than 50% of the page’s expected visitors, it’s OK to put it in an accordion.

+Do not use accordions just to make a page shorter.
+If everyone should see the content, it belongs in the main body of the page.
+Asking people to open an accordion to get info they need risks them missing it.
+They also have to take an action (clicking with their mouse or tapping their phone), which is extra effort.

+Keep content in accordions short.
+If you have more than a few paragraphs to communicate, the content is better served being in the main body.

-## Questions and answers
+### Questions and answers
-Question and answer format is a great way to address edge cases.
-Do not use questions and answers to communicate info everyone needs to know.
+The question and answer format is a great way to address edge cases.
+It’s a type of accordion.

 When creating a question and answer section, just call it _Questions and answers_.
-Don’t add any information like _Questions and answers about financial help_.
+Do not add any information like _Questions and answers about financial help_.
 If questions and answers cluster around certain topics, use subheaders to organize them.

 ## Guides
 A guide is a comprehensive summary of complex information.
 It usually spans multiple pages.
 Side navigation lets users move between pages.